BBBase-EHeresy/PPPub/docs/rules_manual/heroes.md

 The most obvious difference between a **Hero** model and an ordinary Warrior model is that **Hero** models have three extra characteristics on their profile: Might, Will and Fate.
 These three things do a great deal to separate the heroes of Middle-earth from the rest of those who fight alongside them.

-Unlike other characteristics, Might, Will and Fate points are expended when they are used â€” so players need to watch out for the best opportunities to use them and mark them off as they are used up.
+Unlike other characteristics, Might, Will and Fate points are expended when they are used — so players need to watch out for the best opportunities to use them and mark them off as they are used up.
 When a **Hero** model runs out of Might, Will or Fate points they may spend no more during that game, unless they are somehow able to regain these points during its course.

 #### HEROIC PROFILES